johngilheany/about-me/content/project/2/index.md

 ---
-title: Demand Forecasting and Inventory Optimization by Aman Kharwal
+title: Demand Forecasting and Inventory Optimization
 summary: An example of linking directly to an external project website using `external_link`.
 tags:
   - TS